 Business valuations may also help with ongoing management of the business, financing transactions, buy-sell agreements, tax reporting, financial reporting, derivatives, shareholder disputes, fraud litigation and more.

 Choose MLG Law Group for Business Valuation Services in the Chicago Area

 Whether you need to determine the value of your business as part of your divorce or need a business valuation audit for a pending business sale or dissolution, the hardworking legal professionals at MLG Law Group can help.

-To learn more, and to schedule an initial consultation with a skilled business valuation lawyer, contact us today online or call 312-374-4559.
+To learn more, and to schedule, initial consultation with a skilled business valuation lawyer, contact us today online or call 312-374-4559.
 With convenient office locations in the Chicago Loop, DuPage (Warrenville) and on the Southside, we serve the greater Chicagoland area.